-There’s nothing wrong with having a little good, clean fun—and that means regularly washing any and all sex toys you’re using, either solo or with a partner.
+There’s nothing wrong with having a little good, clean fun—and that means regularly washing any and all devices you’re using, either solo or with a partner.
 And regular means every single time you use it—ideally, not long after you’ve finished.

 Why?
-You want to prevent bacteria from growing, which is more likely if your toys are made of a porous material, like rubber or latex—and since these materials can’t be adequately sterilized after use, they’re best to avoid in favor of nonporous materials like silicone and glass.
-Sex toys that aren’t cleaned can result in the spread of STIs and can increase the risk of bacterial vaginitis.
+You want to prevent bacteria from growing, which is more likely if your tools are made of a porous material, like rubber or latex—and since these materials can’t be adequately sterilized after use, they’re best to avoid in favor of nonporous materials like silicone and glass.
+Devices that aren’t cleaned can result in the spread of STIs and can increase the risk of bacterial vaginitis.

 Luckily, this is entirely preventable—just get into the habit of wiping them down after use and it will become as natural as thoroughly washing your hands.
 Those 20 seconds aren’t that bad, right?
 Here’s how to do it.

 Unless a product is specifically marked as waterproof, avoid submerging it in water, as that might unintentionally damage it.
 If it’s made out of silicone or glass, all it needs is a good wipe-down.
 Using a wet washcloth and a simple antibacterial soap (preferably one that’s fragrance-free), work up a good lather before rinsing it off and drying it with a towel.
 Think about how foamy your hands get when you’re thoroughly scrubbing them—that’s the type of lather you’ll want to see here.

 Follow the same instructions as above, but feel free to also let the tool soak in the sink full of water and soap since there’s no risk of damage.
 Dry with a towel.